BuildingVolumes/Unity_Geometry_Sequence_Streaming/docs/content/en/docs/tutorials/prepare-data/index.md

 ### Installing the converter

-1. Download the latest version of the converter tool from here: Download.
-Currently only windows is supported
+1. Download the latest version of the [converter tool from here](https://github.com/BuildingVolumes/Unity_Geometry_Sequence_Streaming/releases).
+(File named "Geometry_Sequence_Converter_Win64.zip") Currently only windows is supported.
 2. Unpack the file
 3. Open the converter.
 Go into the unpacked folder and open "GeometrySequenceConverter.exe".
 Windows might throw a warning that it prevented the app from running, in this case click on "Run anyway" or "More info" and then "Run anyway".